HopeSource provides a wide variety of services including:

 HopeSource receives a large number of energy assistance requests every year.
 Due to the high volume of requests, especially in October-January, it may be anywhere from a couple of days to over 2-3 months before we are able to schedule you for an appointment.
-If you have not received an appointment card in the mail within 2-3 months of your request for energy assistance you may call 509-925-1448 to make sure we have received your information and have your correct name and address.
+If you have not received an appointment card in the mail within 2-3 months of your request for energy assistance you may call our office at 509-925-1448 to make sure we have received your information and that we have your correct name and address.
 Please do not submit your information more than once.

 What type of energy assistance is available?

 The goal of HopeSource's energy assistance program is to assist households with their heating costs.
 Thus assistance is given for a variety of heat sources including natural gas, electric, oil, propane, wood, pellets, and durologs.
-Awards vary between $25 and $1,000 based upon income, number of people living in the household, and annual energy costs.
+Awards vary between $25 and $1,000 based upon income, the number of people living in the household, and annual energy costs.

 What if I miss my appointment?

 We will not reschedule you until you contact us and asked to be rescheduled.
 In most cases your name will be placed at the bottom of the list and you will be required to wait 1-2 months to receive another appointment.
-For this reason it is essential that you make every possible effort to make it to your energy assistance appointment on time with all the proper documentation.
+For this reason it is essential that you make every possible effort to make it to your energy assistance appointment on time with all of the proper documentation.
 If you miss 2 or more appointments you may possibly forfeit your opportunity to receive energy assistance from HopeSource.
 If you know beforehand that you will not make an appointment, please call us and let us know.
-This will improve your chances of not being bumped to the end of the list.
+This will improve your chances of not being put at the end of the list.

 What if I have a 24 hour/final shut-off notice or less than 10 days worth of a heat source (oil, propane, wood, etc.)?